ericstewart/lean-discussion/README.md

 Mostly, this is a learning project for me.
 I wanted to build something potentially useful in order to supplement my learning of Clojure/Clojurescript.

+## Goals

+The initial goal is something usable in-browser only, for a local facilitator to use (possibly projected) for a single discussion.
+This will be a stepping stone to collaborative features that will allow use for distributed teams.

+I intend to add User Story map to use in planning how further features are developed.

 ## Stack

-This is a [re-frame](https://github.com/Day8/re-frame) application and still very much a work in progress although basically usable.
+This is a [re-frame](https://github.com/Day8/re-frame) application and still a very early work in progress although basically usable.

+## Architecture

+Information about architecture and design decisions is kept right in the repository in the form of [Architecture Decision Records (ADRs)](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).

+You can view the [list of ADRs](doc/adr/toc.md) found in the `doc/adr` directory.
+These are managed using [adr_tools](https://github.com/npryce/adr-tools) for convenience.

 ## Development Mode